3ka1tz/webserv/README.md

 This project has been created as part of the 42 curriculum by [elopez-u](https://profile.intra.42.fr/users/elopez-u).

 Webserv is a team project.
 For now, this repository includes only the parts I worked on.
-I may add my full personal implementation in the future.

 ## Description